- Prep Time:

 - 1/4 cup freshly grated parmesan cheese (see Notes)

-- Pat salmon fillets dry on both sides with a paper towel then season with salt and pepper.
+- Season salmon: Pat salmon fillets dry on both sides with a paper towel then season with salt and pepper.

-Be sure freshly grate the Parmesan cheese to get the smoothest sauce.
+- Be sure to freshly grate the Parmesan cheese to get the smoothest sauce.